Mick Schumacher: 2025

-Schumacher stayed with Alpine Hypercar for the season, where his teammates in the #36 car are Frédéric Makowiecki and Jules Gounon.
+Schumacher stayed with Alpine Hypercar for the season, where his teammates in the No. 36 car were Frédéric Makowiecki and Jules Gounon.
 They managed podium finishes in Imola and Spa-Francorchamps.
+Schumacher departed Alpine at the end of the season.

-Indycar racing
+IndyCar career

-In October 2025, Schumacher will sample IndyCar machinery for the first time with Rahal Letterman Lanigan Racing at the Indianapolis Motor Speedway.
+In October 2025, Schumacher tested IndyCar machinery for the first time with Rahal Letterman Lanigan Racing at the Indianapolis Motor Speedway.